Social Icons

 Directed by Ron Clements and John Musker

-I have to say, I enjoyed this animation more than I expected to and what I did recall when I saw it when it was released was how much I did not like it, but I must have been biased.
-My bias must have been towards wanting CGI instead of the traditional animation.
-That said this is one of the good animations which I will be seeing a second time.
-Their spin on the The Frog Princess story is beautiful.
-Another thing wonderful about this flick is the setting, this is set in New Orleans in America and we have numerous black folks everywhere.
+I have to say, I enjoyed this animation more than I expected to.
+What I did recall from seeing it when it was first released was how much I didn’t like it—but I must have been biased.
+My bias was probably toward wanting CGI instead of traditional animation.
+That said, this is one of the good animations I’ll gladly watch a second time.
+Their spin on The Frog Princess story is beautiful.
+Another wonderful thing about this flick is the setting.
+It’s set in New Orleans, and there are numerous Black folks everywhere, which is refreshing to see.

-The plot here has many people involved, we have the Prince who has been cut off by his parents because of his reckless living.
-He comes to New Orleans and there he meets the shadow man who promises to help him get what he wants, which is more money.
-The Shadow man on the other hand makes a deal with the Prince’s butler who wants to be a prince with money and influence.
-The Shadow man and the butler’s deal had the Prince turned to a frog, and they use his blood to turn the butler into an image of the Prince so he can marry a lady with money.
+The plot here involves many moving parts.
+There’s the Prince, who has been cut off by his parents because of his reckless living.
+He comes to New Orleans and meets the Shadow Man, who promises to help him get what he wants—more money.
+On the other hand, the Shadow Man strikes a deal with the Prince’s butler, who dreams of becoming a wealthy and influential prince.
+Their deal results in the Prince being turned into a frog while the butler uses the Prince’s blood to transform into his image and plans to marry a rich lady.

-The lady with money in question Lottie, is a friend to Tiana and they have known each other since they were children.
-Tiana has a dream of opening her own restaurant and she has been working her butts off to raise money for it.
-It so happens Lottie’s father invited the prince to their home with Lottie’s plan was to woe and marry the Prince (who is the butler).
-The real prince who is a frog escapes his capture and finds his way to Tiana, she was freaked out by a talking frog, but he was able to get her to believe he was the prince and if she kisses him, he will become a prince back.
-She kisses him and she turns into a frog too.
-Now the duo must find a way to get themselves back to be humans.
-While the Shadow man is looking for the prince to capture him, as they need more of his blood to keep the butler’s transformation going.
+The rich lady in question, Lottie, is a childhood friend of Tiana.
+Tiana dreams of opening her own restaurant and has been working tirelessly to save money for it.
+Lottie’s father invites the Prince (who is really the butler) to their home, with Lottie planning to woo and marry him.
+Meanwhile, the real Prince—now a frog—escapes and finds his way to Tiana.
+She’s initially freaked out by a talking frog, but he convinces her that he’s the Prince and that a kiss from her will break the spell.
+However, when she kisses him, she turns into a frog too.
+Now the duo must find a way to return to their human forms, all while the Shadow Man hunts the Prince to get more of his blood to maintain the butler’s transformation.

-The movie has some stolen elements from All Dogs Go To Heaven (1989) which is very obvious.
-Remember in All Dogs Go To Heaven (1989) when Charlie and the little girl Anne-Marie were to be eaten by a crocodile, but were saved when Charlie hit a high note?
-The crocodile could not bear to eat anything that could sing like Charlie.
-Well, they stole that.
+The movie borrows some elements from All Dogs Go to Heaven (1989), and it’s pretty obvious.
+Remember when Charlie and Anne-Marie were about to be eaten by a crocodile but were saved when Charlie hit a high note?
+The crocodile couldn’t bear to eat anything that could sing like Charlie.
+Well, they lifted that idea here.

-The movie was a critical success and a mild box office hit, but it would have turned a profit with the home video sales.
-It is worth seeing and having the children by your side when you do.
+The movie was a critical success and a mild box office hit, likely turning a profit with home video sales.
+It’s worth seeing—and definitely worth having the kids by your side when you do.

 Brother Bear (2003)